Metatronx86/alx-system_engineering-devops/README.md

-0x14.
-MySQL
-DevOps
-SysAdmin
-MySQLResources
-Read or watch:

-What is a primary-replica cluster
-MySQL primary replica setup
-Build a robust database backup strategy man or help:

-mysqldump
-Learning Objectives
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

-General
-What is the main role of a database
-What is a database replica
-What is the purpose of a database replica
-Why database backups need to be stored in different physical locations What operation should you regularly perform to make sure that your database backup strategy actually works Copyright - Plagiarism
-You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives.
-You will not be able to meet the objectives of this or any following project by copying and pasting someone else’s work.
-You are not allowed to publish any content of this project.
-Any form of plagiarism is strictly forbidden and will result in removal from the program.
+Web stack debugging #3
+When debugging, sometimes logs are not enough.
+Either because the software is breaking in a way that was not expected and the error is not being logged, or because logs are not providing enough information.
+In this case, you will need to go down the stack, the good news is that this is something Holberton students can do :)

+Wordpress is a very popular tool, it allows you to run blogs, portfolios, e-commerce and company websites… It actually powers 26% of the web, so there is a fair chance that you will end up working with it at some point in your career.

+Wordpress is usually run on LAMP (Linux, Apache, MySQL, and PHP), which is a very widely used set of tools.

+The web stack you are debugging today is a Wordpress website running on a LAMP stack.

 Requirements
 General
-Allowed editors: vi, vim, emacs
-All your files will be interpreted on Ubuntu 16.04 LTS All your files should end with a new line
+All your files will be interpreted on Ubuntu 14.04 LTS All your files should end with a new line
-A README.md file, at the root of the folder of the project, is mandatory All your Bash script files must be executable
+A README.md file at the root of the folder of the project is mandatory Your Puppet manifests must pass puppet-lint version 2.1.1 without any errors Your Puppet manifests must run without error
-Your Bash script must pass Shellcheck (version 0.3.7-5~ubuntu16.04.1 via apt-get) without any error The first line of all your Bash scripts should be exactly #!/usr/bin/env bash The second line of all your Bash scripts should be a comment explaining what is the script doing
+Your Puppet manifests first line must be a comment explaining what the Puppet manifest is about Your Puppet manifests files must end with the extension .pp Files will be checked with Puppet v3.4
+More Info
+Install puppet-lint
+$ apt-get install -y ruby
+$ gem install puppet-lint -v 2.1.1